Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

-Here, we introduced a generally nontrivial right-hand side $b\in V_{\mathrm{per}}$, which may encode an excitation.
-Time-periodic formulations of this type determine the long-time behaviour of unmodulated acoustic wave equations (see e.g. Appendix~\ref{sect:time-periodic}).
-For time-periodic modulations, such results are not known to the authors, but still motivate the treatment of this slightly more general case.
-Constructing Bloch waves is then simply the study of singularities of the associated resolvent, as with standard time-harmonic techniques for wave equations with temporally constant coefficients.
-The physical parameter $\kappa$ is $\Omega$-modulated and assumed to be fully given by a truncated Fourier expansion, i.e.,
+\drop{ Here, we introduced a generally nontrivial right-hand side $b\in V_{\mathrm{per}}$, which may encode an excitation.
+Time-periodic formulations of this type determine the long-time behavior of the acoustic wave equations with constant coefficients (see, e.g., Appendix~\ref{sect:time-periodic}).
+For time-periodic modulations, such results are not known to the authors but still motivate the treatment of this slightly more general case.
+Constructing Floquet--Bloch solutions is then simply the study of singularities of the associated resolvent, as with standard time-harmonic techniques for wave equations with temporally constant coefficients.} The physical parameter $\kappa$ is $\Omega$-modulated and assumed to be fully given by a truncated Fourier expansion, i.e.,